 Yes, you can hire one of “John’s Moms” to work with you and help you organize and pack up your belongings.

 You or a trusted representative must be there to work with the mom.
 If you have a special situation, please call our office: 734.665.2664.

-Please note that if your belongings are not covered, they might get some minor cosmetic damage.
+Please note that if your belongings are not covered, you may see minor cosmetic damage upon delivery.
 Insurance covers the content and functionality of a container, but not its appearance.

 Note that we should professionally pack fragile items in order to insure them (see below).

 You do not need to box these containers for storage.
 Instead, economize by packing other things inside the containers.
 (Exception: do not use a fridge or large/heavy furniture as a container)

 Drawers with rollers should have their wheels removed if possible and stored in one of the drawers.
 We will shrink wrap or tape the drawers shut.

 Plastic containers can be grouped together in bundles so that they are approximately the size of a large box (18x18x24”) and thus charged the standard storage fee ($40).
 We use our own discretion in taping multiple containers together to reduce your cost.